How to Decide

 - Even after you leave your allergist's office, watch for signs of a severe reaction, including sneezing, watery nasal discharge, nausea, chest tightness and dizziness.
 If any of these occur, get medical help immediately.

-For more information about types of allergy treatments, see the links on the next page.
+For more information about types of allergy treatments, see the links below.